 For this costume I just sewed the robe, then I added some Harry Potter accessories, and used clothing from my son’s closet.
 The robe is completely lined which makes it easier to sew because there’s no need to finish the edges!

 It’s so fun to have a Harry Potter fan in the house.
-He has a Harry Potter shirt that I made him, and a Harry Potter cheater quilt!
+He has a Harry Potter shirt that I made him, a DIY gryffindor t-shirt, and a Harry Potter cheater quilt!
 I even made a simple Gryffindor ornament that we both love seeing on the Christmas tree.

 I added the gryffindor crest to the front of the robe using felt.
 I made it extra large so it would stand out.
 I used a cutting machine to cut it out, but in the supply list I link to a free pattern!